Warning: Spoilers to episode ten ahead.

 Whatcha Researching For?

 And what of the research being done in the park?
 Charlotte (Tessa Thompson) hints at this when talking to Ford about his resignation.
-What we can gather is that there is research on humans and human behaviour being done in Westworld—the violence, the desire for conflict.
+What we can gather is that there is research on humans and human behavior being done in Westworld—the violence, the desire for conflict.
 All of this may be the info that is being collected by Delos for the world outside, one that we actually haven't seen even a glimpse of.
 We have no idea what the future holds, or why so many wealthy people are truly coming to vacation in the dusty, dirty, criminal confines of Westworld.

 Where Did Abernathy and Stubbs Go?